 Dan started Cedar Heights Church in State College, PA with a team of people during the summer of 2013.
 For three years prior to that he was a Staff Pastor of Vine Church in Carbondale, Illinois.
 As the Lead Pastor, he is responsible for teaching, long-term vision and planning, and leadership development.
 Before becoming a pastor Dan coached pole vault and javelin at Southern Illinois University.
 He and his wife Claire have three children: Nora, Elia and Timothy.

-Josh leads the worship of the church on weekends and helps keep track of many of the office & administrative tasks that need done around Cedar Heights during the week.
-Josh is an undergraduate student at Penn State.
+Josh leads the worship of the church on weekends, oversees our graphics, and helps keep track of the administrative tasks that need done around Cedar Heights during the week.

 Nick is an undergraduate student at Penn State.
 He oversees our Sunday service teams and helps with the day to day administrative tasks in the office.